jermafenser/doom64-dc/README.md

 The biggest update yet.

-Full environment and weapon real-time normal mapping with dynamic lighting and world geometry tesselation.
+Full environment and weapon real-time normal mapping with dynamic lighting (up to 16 point lights) and world geometry tesselation.

 **VRAM captures, running on Dreamcast hardware**